radial-hks/mcp-wdpcameracontrol-server/public/README.md

 3.  **Connect to the WebSocket Server:**
     *   Verify or enter the WebSocket server URL in the input field.
     *   Click the "Connect" button.
-    *   The status should update to "Connected" if successful.
+    *   The status should update to "Connected" with a green indicator if successful.

-4.  **Send and Receive Messages:**
+4.  **Compose and Validate JSON Messages:**
     *   Once connected, type your JSON message into the "Send Message (JSON)" text area.
+    *   The system will automatically validate your JSON in real-time as you type.
+    *   A validation status indicator will appear in the top-right corner of the text area:
+        * Green indicator with "格式正确" means the JSON is valid.
+        * Red indicator with an error message means the JSON is invalid.
+    *   If your JSON is not properly formatted, click the "格式化" button to automatically format it with proper indentation.

+5.  **Send and Receive Messages:**
+    *   The "Send" button will only be enabled when both connected to the server and the JSON is valid.
-    *   Click the "Send" button.
+    *   Click the "Send" button to transmit your message.
     *   Messages sent and received will appear in the "Received Messages" text area.

 5.  **Disconnect:**